servinformacion-logistic/Smart1-SDK-Android-Demo/README.md

 Smart1 SDK integration demo for Android.
 Shows how to initialize the SDK, use the tracker, download data, and visualize information on a map.

+## About Smart1

+Smart1 is a comprehensive logistics management solution for first-mile operations, from intelligent vehicle assignment to real-time trip tracking.
+It provides visibility and intelligent automation to reduce costs and improve efficiency in logistics centers.

+The platform offers:
+- **Operations Dashboard** - Real-time view of orders (assigned, in progress, completed)
+- **Intelligent Route Management** - Automatic optimization based on location, dock schedules, and traffic
+- **Fleet Management** - Monitoring of trucks/trailers, capacities, and predictive maintenance
+- **Dynamic URLs** - Customized links to share operation status with clients

+This SDK is designed for the **driver/operator side** of the logistics operation, enabling mobile applications for truck drivers who transport cargo between ports and docks, providing real-time tracking, route guidance, and order management capabilities.

 ## Features

 - 🔑 Smart1 SDK initialization and configuration